Limassol: Economy

-The Limassol Marina, built in 2014, is located 500 m west of the Limassol Castle, on the Old Port.
+The Limassol Marina, built in 2014, is 500 m west of Limassol Castle, on the Old Port.
 This new development allows berthing of ocean-going yachts, having hosted its first yachts in 2013.
 The marina has a capacity of 1,000 vessels.

 Since 2014, Limassol has experienced a construction boom driven by the tourism sector and increasing foreign investments.
-Public projects, such as the redesign of the 1 km Limassol Molos promenade, have enhanced the quality of life and the city’s image as a cosmopolitan destination.
+Public projects, such as the redesign of the 1 km Limassol Molos promenade, have enhanced the quality of life and the city's image as a cosmopolitan destination.
 Infrastructure improvements, partly funded by European programs, have addressed traffic issues with new highway flyovers and roundabouts.